jmcook1186/biodisort/biodisort/docs/irradiance.md

 ### UMU0 and PHI0
 - **UMU0**: Cosine of the solar zenith angle, specifying the direction of the incoming solar beam.
 - **PHI0**: Azimuth angle of the sun, measured from the positive x-axis (usually north).
-- **Role**: These variables, along with `FBEAM`, fully specify the direction and intensity of the incoming solar radiation.
+- **Role**: These variables, along with `FBEAM`, fully specify the direction and angle of the incoming solar radiation.

 ### SOLZEN
 - **Definition**: `SOLZEN` is the solar zenith angle, in degrees.